Mount Loretto Unique Area: History

 Mount Loretto was once the largest orphanage in New York State.
 It was started by Father John Christopher Drumgoole, an Irish Catholic priest and founder of the Mission of the Immaculate Virgin in Manhattan, an organization to help poor and disposed children.
-He purchased the Staten Island land for the orphanage in the 1890s and named it "Mount Loretto" in honor of one of the nuns who worked with him at the mission.
+He purchased the Staten Island land for the orphanage in the 1880s and named it "Mount Loretto" in honor of one of the nuns who worked with him at the mission.
 It was served by the Mount Loretto Spur of the Staten Island Railway.

+The area is also referred to as "Mount Loretta" [sic] in the official New York State Gazetteer, maintained and published by the New York State Department of Health, which includes numerous defunct hamlets and towns, some with alternate or archaic spellings.

 The area that encompasses the Mount Loretto Unique Area was purchased from the Archdiocese of New York by the New York State Department of Environmental Conservation in 1999.
-The property formerly contained various buildings including the St. Elisabeth's girls' dormitory, a large Victorian Era building which was destroyed by arson during the time title to the land was being transferred to the state.
+The property formerly contained various buildings including the St. Elisabeth's girls' dormitory, a large Victorian Era building that was destroyed by arson during the time that title to the land was being transferred to the state.

 Geography and natural history

 Today, Mount Loretto has approximately 1 mi of shoreline fronting Prince's Bay and Raritan Bay.
 Along the shoreline are the highest ocean-facing bluffs in New York State, which reach a height of 75 ft.
-The bluffs are part of a terminal moraine (deposits of clay and gravel deposited during periods of glaciation); they are remnants left by the Wisconsin Glacier, which reached its southernmost terminus in Staten Island.
-The highest bluff is the location of an historic lighthouse the Princes Bay Light.
+The bluffs are part of a terminal moraine of clay and gravel left by the Wisconsin Glacier, which reached its southernmost terminus in Staten Island.
+The highest bluff is the location of an historic lighthouse, the Prince's Bay Light.
 The stone lighthouse, which was built in 1864 with an attached lighthouse keeper's cottage built in 1868, is a New York State Landmark.

 Within the preserve, in addition to the bluffs, there are extensive brackish and freshwater wetlands including a large vernal pond.
 The preserve contains a wide variety of native plants, shrubs, and trees, owing to the diverse habitats represented within the park.

-There are various species of birds which frequent the park during various parts of the year.
+Various species of birds frequent the park during various parts of the year.
 Its large mowed fields make it attractive to many species of upland shorebird such as buff-breasted sandpiper and upland sandpiper.
 Other field birds, such as eastern meadowlark and bobolink, can also be found here during migration.
-The wetlands areas support habitat utilized by various species of waterfowl such as the wood duck (Aix sponsa), blue and green-winged teal, as well many many species of ducks, waders and marsh birds.
+The wetlands areas support habitat utilized by various species of waterfowl such as the wood duck (Aix sponsa), blue and green-winged teal, as well as many species of ducks, waders and marsh birds.
 Many rare birds have visited the preserve including white ibis, scissor-tailed flycatcher and western kingbird.
 The preserve is also home to snakes, turtles, frogs and toads, as well as raccoons, chipmunks, moles and field mice.